IXChat Package¶

 chatbot.graph.aget_state(config_dict) - Extracts from state:

-suggested_follow_ups- Follow-up questions fromfollow_up_suggestersuggested_answers- Answer options fromanswer_suggestercta_url_overrides- Dynamic CTA URLs fromform_field_extractorvisitor_profile- Enriched company dataskill_selection_state- Selected skills and metadata (NEW system)
+suggested_follow_ups- Follow-up questions fromfollow_up_suggestersuggested_answers- Answer options fromanswer_suggestercta_url_overrides- Dynamic CTA URLs fromform_field_extractorvisitor_profile- Enriched company dataskill_selection_state- Selected skills and metadata

 - Sends completion event: